mohsenap/TemplateProject/README.md

 Please clone the project

-modify the connection strings in  the files below
+modify the connection strings in  the files below in Host/configurations

 database.json